Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: I've seen programs in which parameter types are specified in separate declarations after the parameter list, as in the following example:
+<span class="ques"></span> I've seen programs in which parameter types are specified in separate declarations after the parameter list, as in the following example:

 ```C
 double average(a, b)